rapaktech/express-api/README.md

     ``` JSON

         {
-            "username": "admin",
             "bookId": "ID of book in database, gotten from admin GET request to all books (string)"
         }

     ```

+* To view the full information and IDs of users registered to the bookstore, send a GET request to localhost:8080/users, with a JSON object:

+    ``` JSON

+        {
+            "username": "admin"
+        }

+* To get a particular registered user, send a GET request to localhost:8080/books/:userId

 * To update a particular user, send a PUT request to localhost:8080/users, with a JSON object:

     ``` JSON

         {
-            "username": "registered user's username (string)",
+            "userId": "ID of users in database, gotten from admin GET request to all users (string)", "username": "registered user's username (string)",
-            "newFirstName": "New first name of user if changed, else do not include property in JSON object (string)",
-            "newLastName": "New last name of user if changed, else do not include property in JSON object (string)"
+            "firstName": "New first name of user if changed, else do not include property in JSON object (string)", "lastName": "New last name of user if changed, else do not include property in JSON object (string)" }
-        }

     ```